Firstrade rating

 Firstrade Hidden Fees

-Secondary market CDs at Firstrade include commissions based on net yield, meaning a small markup or markdown is added to the CD price.
-Because it’s built into the price, the fee isn’t shown separately.
-Primary market CDs have a $30 charge.
+Secondary market CDs at Firstrade are quoted on a net-yield basis, which means the broker’s markup or markdown is built into the yield instead of being shown as a separate commission.
+Primary market CDs currently carry a $30 charge.

 Charges That Firstrade Does Not Impose

-Firstrade does not charge inactivity, maintenance, or annual account fees.
-Some other brokers, such as WellsTrade and Vanguard, do charge these types of fees.
+Firstrade does not charge account inactivity, maintenance, or annual account fees.

 Firstrade Monthly Fee